3 Data Preparation in Practice: From Raw Data to Insight

 adult <- droplevels(adult)

-To visualize the extent of missingness, we use the gg_miss_var() function from the naniar package.
-This function generates a bar chart showing the number and percentage of missing values per variable:
+To assess the extent of missingness, we visualize missing values using the gg_miss_var() function from the naniar package, which displays both counts and percentages of missing entries by variable:

 library(naniar)